Pierre Eugene du Simitiere: Biography

 Du Simitiere served as the artistic consultant for the committees that designed the Great Seal of the United States, and in 1776 he submitted the first proposed design to include the Eye of Providence, which element was eventually adopted.
 Moreover, he suggested the adoption of the U.S. motto E pluribus unum ("Out of Many, One").
-He also designed the Seal of New Jersey, of Delaware, and of Georgia.
+He also designed the Seal of New Jersey, the Seal of Delaware, and a Great Seal for Georgia, although Georgia did not adopt his design.

 In 1779, du Simitiere painted the first known portrait of George Washington, later used for the 1791 one-cent coin.
+During the early Revolution, he drew portraits of many American military and political leaders, including Friedrich Wilhelm von Steuben, John Jay, William Henry Drayton, John Dickinson, Benedict Arnold, among others, all of which were published in a 1783 book.
 In 1781, he was conferred an honorary degree from Princeton University (which was still called College of New Jersey until 1896).
-Thomas Jefferson's daughter Martha took drawing lessons with du Simitiere.
+In the early 1780s, Thomas Jefferson's daughter Martha took drawing lessons with du Simitiere.

 Du Simitiere was the translator into French for the Letters to the inhabitants of Canada from the Continental Congress designed to draw the new British subjects of Quebec into the American Revolutionary War.

-"His early interest in natural history had expanded to embrace geography, geology, mineralogy, archeology, numismatics, and every aspect of American history, including aboriginal, general, local, political, social, and cultural history.
-He collected books in English and other languages and was a bibliographer of skill and breadth.
-He accumulated pamphlets, newspapers, handbills, and every other kind of political publication.
-He strove to record the history of the Colonies, including their differences with England and their eventual struggle for independence.
-Perhaps oddly for a collector, he was generous in lending books and other materials from his collections.
-In 1781 the College of New Jersey (now Princeton) granted him an honorary degree of Master of Arts.

-"All the while he continued to practice his profession of artist and painter, from which he earned a precarious living.
-He drew designs for a variety of state, local, and institutional seals.
-He drew maps, frontispieces, and technical illustrations for publications.
-He did pencil, chalk, and water-color portraits for a fee — though he seems not to have worked in oil.
-He seized every opportunity to sketch from life the notables, both American and British, who came to Philadelphia; and more often than not his sketches went into his own collection.

-"His great personal vision embraced the founding of an American museum and the compiling of a history of the Colonies.
-In his efforts to achieve his objectives, he fought a constant battle with poverty and with the lack of interest of persons who might have helped him gather materials.
-In a measure he realized his vision briefly in his 'American Museum,' located in a house in Arch Street above 4th, which he advertised as early as September 1782.
-But the history was never written; he died destitute, and his collections were sold to pay his debts.
-He is now regarded as the founder of the first history museum in the United States."
+During his lifetime, du Simitiere was well known for his interest in natural history, which included every facet of the field.
+He was a prolific collector of knowledge, particularly published works ranging from pamphlets to books, which eventually included the history of the Thirteen Colonies and the beginnings of the American Revolution.
+As an artist, Du Simitiere showed great range and talent from designing seals to drawing maps to the visual portraits of Revolutionary leadership.
+He combined his love of history with his great capacity to create and collect material with a vision of founding the first American museum.
+Du Simitiere opened this museum, filled with natural history and other gathered items from his collections, in 1782.

+When du Simitiere died two years later in 1784, the Library Company of Philadelphia purchased the manuscript and broadsides in the museum's collection at auction.
+Although du Simitiere was well regarded by the American elite in the 1770s and 1780s, he frequently struggled in his finances in the years before his death.
+He is buried in St Peter’s Church in Philadelphia.
+Within a century, the location of his grave was no longer known, with one observer stating that du Simitiere's "last resting place in St. Peter's Church yard is unmarked and forgotten."
+His legacy was cemented by the 1870s as a man of "considerable artistic talent" with a "wandering spirit," a great vision for design, and a passion for collecting natural and political history.